 Image: Christo Anestev, Pixabay

 NOTE FROM CAROLYN: I wrote more about doctor-patient communication in my book A Woman’s Guide to Living with Heart Disease, (Johns Hopkins University Press, 2017).
-You can save 20% off the book’s cover price if you order it directly from Johns Hopkins University Press (use their code HTWN).
-Or ask for it at your local library, your favourite independent bookshop, or order it online (paperback, hardcover or e-book) at Amazon.
+You can save 30% off the book’s cover price if you order it directly from Johns Hopkins University Press (use their code HTWN).
+Or ask for it at your local library, your neighbourhood bookshop (please support your favourite independent bookseller), or order it online (paperback, hardcover or e-book) at Amazon.

 -Dr. Montori’s book “Why We Revolt: A Patient Revolution for Careful and Kind Care“ and his brilliant TEDx talk video